Programs

 Bird Care, Volunteer

 The second Friday of the month is our dedicated bird feeder care day, from 8:30am to 9:30am.
-Join our Programming Specialist, Nicole, while she cleans and performs routine maintenance on our outdoor bird feeders.
+Join our Programming Specialist, Julianna, while she cleans and performs routine maintenance on our outdoor bird feeders.
 Jobs consist of taking down the feeders, emptying seed, sanitizing the feeders, refilling seed and re-hanging.
 We currently maintain 4 large hopper feeders, 2 finch tube feeders, one woodpecker suet feeder and a bird bath.
 This maintenance is conducted behind the nature center on the concrete benches.
 Please use the side walk to the right of the center and take the path down around the back.

 • August 8